MassyB/Wikiexporter/README.md

 ```

 The time complexity of this method is O(n log k) where n is the number of elements in the dump file.
-Because we know k equals 25 The time complexity is O(n).
+Because we know k equals 25 the time complexity is O(n).

 #### Usage of generators

-In the functions that download the dump file and reads a gzipped file I make the choice to use generators instead of loading all the content of the file in memory.
+In the functions that download the dump file and read a gzipped file I make the choice to use generators instead of loading all the content of the file in memory.
 This prevents too much memory consumption at the cost of slow disk reads.
-Of course this doesn't mean that this application can support a TB size dump file (if all the pageviews are not filtered).
+Of course, this doesn't mean that this application can support a TB size dump file (if all the pageviews are not filtered).

 ### Cache